What is phishing?

 Require staff to use two different components for login, such as a PIN or password and something he possesses (a phone).

-Use real-time web security gateway with real-time phishing intelligence that draws from large data sources and analytics and provides continuous protection from emerging web threats on all devices.
+Use email security gateway with real-time phishing intelligence that draws from large data sources and analytics and provides continuous protection from emerging threats.

 Consider training your staff on how to spot phishing attempts with a simulated phishing attack.